-The announcement dovetails with New Age's recent expansion agreement with Panasonic Consumer Electronics Company.
-In May, New Age began directly managing relationships with Panasonic's reseller network throughout the Metro New York, Northern New Jersey and Connecticut markets.
+The announcement dovetails New Age’s recent expansion agreement with Panasonic Consumer Electronics Company.
+In May, New Age began directly managing relationships with Panasonic’s reseller network throughout the Metro New York, Northern New Jersey and Connecticut markets.
 The new facility and transportation service capabilities will enable New Age to provide these resellers with rapid access to all types of Panasonic products from a central location, including plasma and LCD televisions; Blu-ray Disc players; high-definition camcorders; digital still cameras; and other digital imaging, entertainment and communication products.

-Towns also discussed several green initiatives New Age is undertaking which include the following:
+Towns also discussed several Green initiatives New Age is undertaking which include the following:

-More effective logistics management, such as the opening of the Dayton warehouse, which minimizes product handling, resulting in less fuel consumption and associated pollution, by working with its manufacturers and retail partners;
+- a more effective logistics management, such as the opening of the Dayton warehouse, which minimizes product handling, resulting in less fuel consumption and associated pollution, by working with its manufacturers and retail partners;

-Repackaging programs that New Age said increases profitability and eliminates waste with its refurbished products program;
+- repackaging programs that New Age said increases profitability and eliminates waste with its refurbished products program;